midnightntwrk/lfdt-project-proposals/proposals/incubation/TBNproposal.md

 - Community engagement and initial documentation

 **Phase 2 (n months):**
-- Reference implementation of the NEO protocol
+- Reference implementation of the LatticeFold/NEO protocol
 - Circuit compilation adapters for major arithmetizations
 - Performance benchmarking and optimization